avaneerd/avetodo/README.md

         <p>{{ todoItem.description }}</p>
         <small>prio: {{ todoItem.priority }}</small>
         <small>{{ todoItem.createdOn }}</small>
+        <small *ngIf="!todoItem.completedOn">{{ todoItem.completedOn }}</small>
         <button (click)="completeItem()" *ngIf="!todoItem.completedOn">Completed</button>
     </div>
    ```
-   As you can see I also added a button with a click event and an if.
+   As you can see I also added a button with a click event and an if statement.
    If the `completedOn` on the todo item is not null the button will not be rendered.

    Note that this is a very basic (read ugly) view of our todo item, we will be pimping it later ;-)